-Every time you type a website name into your browser, DNS explained simply is the system that finds the right server for you — like a phone book for the internet.
-Without it, you’d have to memorize long strings of numbers just to visit Google.
+Every time you type a website name into your browser, DNS explained for beginners is the concept that helps you understand how the right server is found — like a phone book for the internet.
+Without DNS, you would have to memorize long strings of numbers just to visit Google.

-Most IT beginners skip this topic, but DNS shows up in every networking exam and every real-world job.
-This guide breaks it down step by step.
+Most IT beginners skip this topic.
+However, DNS shows up in every networking exam and every real-world job.
+Therefore, this guide on DNS explained for beginners breaks it down step by step so you can master it quickly.

 What Is DNS?
-DNS Explained in Plain English
+DNS Explained for Beginners in Plain English

 DNS stands for Domain Name System.
 It translates domain names like google.com into IP addresses like 142.250.80.46.
 Computers use IP addresses to find each other, but humans prefer names.
-DNS bridges that gap.
+As a result, DNS bridges that gap.

-Think of it this way — your phone’s contact list works the same way.
-You tap “Mom” and your phone dials the right number.
-DNS does the same thing for every website you visit.
-Without DNS, you’d type numbers instead of names.
+Think of it this way — your phone's contact list works the same way.
+You tap "Mom" and your phone dials the right number.
+Similarly, DNS does the same thing for every website you visit.
+Without DNS, you would type numbers instead of names.

 When you type a URL into your browser, a chain of events kicks off behind the scenes.
-Here’s how DNS explained step by step actually works:
+Here is how the DNS lookup process actually works:

 Step 1 — Your Browser Checks Its Cache

 Your browser first checks if it already knows the IP address for that domain.
 If you visited the site recently, the answer is stored in a local cache.
-This makes the lookup instant.
+As a result, this makes the lookup instant.

 Step 2 — Your Operating System Checks Its Cache

 If the browser cache has no match, your OS checks its own DNS cache.
-Windows, macOS, and Linux all keep a local copy of recent lookups.
-This saves time because the system doesn’t need to ask an outside server.
+Specifically, Windows, macOS, and Linux all keep a local copy of recent lookups.
+This saves time because the system does not need to ask an outside server.

 Step 3 — The Recursive Resolver Takes Over

 If both caches miss, your device sends a query to a DNS recursive resolver.
 This is usually run by your ISP or a public service like Google DNS (8.8.8.8) or Cloudflare (1.1.1.1).
-Think of the resolver as a librarian who knows where to look.
+In other words, think of the resolver as a librarian who knows where to look.

 Step 4 — The Root Name Server Points the Way

 The resolver first asks a root name server.
 There are 13 sets of root servers worldwide.
-They don’t know the final IP address, however, they know which server handles the top-level domain (.com, .org, .in, etc.).
+They do not know the final IP address; however, they know which server handles the top-level domain (.com, .org, .in, etc.).

 Step 5 — The TLD Server Narrows It Down

 The root server sends the resolver to a TLD (Top-Level Domain) server.
-For example, if you’re looking for google.com, the .com TLD server knows which name server manages google.com.
+For example, if you are looking for google.com, the .com TLD server knows which name server manages google.com.

 Step 6 — The Authoritative Server Gives the Answer